se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 you can define variables anywhere, and the compiler will prepare the appropriate stack for you.
 It's still placed at the top, because the stack is contagious.

-The biggest problem with the stack is it's not dynamic.
-You can request a runtime dependent amount of it.
+The biggest problem with the stack is it's not dynamic; you can't request a runtime dependent amount of it.
 It's also limited (you can adjust the limit in the linker); each program gets a free continuous block of memory equal to the maximum stack size, 1MB by default on most systems.
 It's (mostly) hard to run